-The transceiver performance shall meet or exceed the requirement for each characteristic as given below and in tables 1 and 2.
-These performance requirements meet or exceed those given in the Rules and Regulations published by the FCC [2].
+The transceiver performance shall meet or exceed the requirement for each characteristic as given below and in tables 1 through 4.
+The performance requirements listed in tables 1 and 2 meet or exceed those given in the Rules and Regulations published by the FCC [2].